harmonicalchemy/modular-emacs/README.md

 Discussion of getting the rest of your development environment configured is outside the scope of this project.
 However, for example: On **Mac OS** you will need to have **Xcode** and **Homebrew** installed for any of this to work correctly on a Mac.
 The best way to do that is to go to the **[Homebrew main website](https://docs.brew.sh/Installation)** first and use their instructions for installing Homebrew on Mac OS.
 They will point you in the right direction for installing the required Xcode tools first...
 Likewise on Linux you will need to install some standard unix devTools via your distro's package manager...

-This project and everthing you need to install and run it is all open-source and very portable across many computing platforms!
+This project and everything you need to install and run it is all open-source and very portable across many computing platforms!
 With this project installed you will easily be able to edit any `markdown` or `.org` text file within any Emacs buffer while at the same time previewing **live real-time updates** to the automagically rendered version of the buffer you are editing!
 This is currently the **only** way I have found it possible to perform live edits within a text file and see the results displayed (as you type) within another window fully rendered as it would look on a website!
-That feature alome is totally revolutionary for any writer to use!
+That feature alone is totally revolutionary for any writer to use!

 **OMG! _This is a life saver for me who has to use Scrivener_** on a **_Mac_** _(proprietary software)_ to organize all my reference and fiction writing projects...
 Eventually I plan to replace **Scrivener** with a powerful `org-mode` based **Emacs Publishing Environment**.
 Then I will be open-source future proof finally!
 You can't imagine how many times over the past 30 years!
 I had to go through some painful conversion process after the proprietary app I was using (for several years) suddenly became obsolete, the company went out of business, or they just dropped that product without asking my permission!  :grimacing:  :weary:

 For you Millennials, 30 years ago was before the web, and even before the Internet itself was commercialized as well!
-Back then we called it the ARPANET. _I came aboard shortly after it was changed from DARPANET!_ ;-)   btw, I am still waiting for some of the original specs to get done,  _(e.g., `P2P`, `blockchain`, `smart-contracts`, `consensus algorithms`, etc.)._  All that still needs to be implemented!
+Back then we called it the ARPANET. _I came aboard shortly after it was changed to DARPANET but we never called it that_ ;-)   btw, I am still waiting for some of the original specs to get done,  _(e.g., `P2P`, `blockchain`, `smart-contracts`, `consensus algorithms`, etc.)._  All that still needs to be implemented!

 I said above **_"still waiting"_** because many are calling all those features: **Web 3.0** when it really should be **Internet 1.0!**  The government wanted those features to make our Internet truly bomb proof, but business trumped them...
 Don't believe it?
-Go read the original BSD specs...
+Can you say **_"distributed adaptive message block switching"?_**  Go read the original BSD specs...
 You will see that all that **client/server** stuff was a compromise that ended up sticking when we all went commercial...
 To be honest, we did not have the tech back then to implement all those requirements in a practical way.
-Now we do... _(well almost...)_ Consensus and Byzantine Fault Tolerance is a bitch to get right!
+Now we do... **_"Decentralized adaptive message block switching. lol"_** _(well almost...)_ Consensus and Byzantine Fault Tolerance is a bitch to get right!
 But Lets get it done already!
 OK? ;-)

 By using open source exclusively as much as possible, your bottom line becomes: **_(If you use it and the maintainer quits support, you can fork the project and support it yourself!
 You have options, and you can take total control of the software if needed.)_** More importantly, you will own outright your own copy of this software and may do with it as you like, **_(except make it into a proprietary product of course)_**.